CatDraco/CatDraco.github.io/four-card-feature-section/README.md

 ### What I learned

-I learned that there is more than one way to set up a grid and depending on the situation, one method may work better than another.
+I learned that there is more than one way to set up grid and depending on the situation, one method may work better than another.
 I found that the method I used for my last project didn't work so well for this one so I had to try a different method.

 ### Continued development